BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 ### Pretty Code Snippet Images w/ [Carbon](https://carbon.now.sh/)
 Carbon lets you create great looking code snippet images for use in things like a presentation slide or blog post.
-It gives you a ton of syntax highlighting/color scheme options and is a way easier alternative than trying mess with your editor and the snipping tool.
+It gives you a ton of syntax highlighting/color scheme options and is a way easier alternative than trying to mess with your editor and the snipping tool.
 ![Carbon code snippet]({{ "/assets/post-files/2021-02-05-Clever-Sites/carbon.png" | relative_url }})